 Utilizing objects and places as focal points to narrate compelling stories of the movement of humans and ideas across centuries, our public humanities program illuminates the story of what makes up our common heritage.
 Likewise the series gives voice to the thousands of diverse peoples who left their imprint on our land, our culture, and our ideas.

 Arkansas Stories is produced by an interdisciplinary group of humanities scholars representing the fields of archaeology, architecture, immersive storytelling, english, literature, philosophy, and history.

 Engaging and collaborating with the public in this humanistic endeavor promotes the university’s land grant mission to deliver a liberal education.
-Arkansas Stories also promotes research and teaching collaboration that engages students in some of the most compelling themes of our time: migration, cultural change, belongingness, citizenship, and what it means to engage in civil discourse.
+Arkansas Stories also promotes research and teaching collaboration that engages students in some of the most compelling themes of our time: migration, cultural change, belongingness, citizenship, equity, and what it means to engage in civil discourse in these challenging times.

 Calendar of Events